xircleag/layer-patch/README.md

 The following values are supported for `operation`:

-* add: Adds the specified value to an array.
+* add: Adds the specified value to an array/set.
-* remove: Removes the specified value from an array.
+* remove: Removes the specified value from an array/set.
-* set: Sets the specified key in an object/dictionary.
+* set: Sets the specified key in an object.
-* delete: Removes the specified key from an object/dictionary.
+* delete: Removes the specified key from an object.

 #### The Property Key

-A property identifies either a property of the base object (Message, Conversation, etc...) or a `.` separated path to a key within one of its properties.
+A property identifies either a property of the Base Object or a `.` separated path to a key within one of its properties.

-* `unread_message_count`: Identifies the unread_message_count property of a Conversation
+* `unread_message_count`: Identifies the unread_message_count property of a Base Object.
-* `recipient_status.fred`: Identifies the recipient_status property of a Message, and the `fred` key within the recipient_status value.
+* `recipient_status.fred`: Identifies the recipient_status property of a Base Object, and the `fred` key within the recipient_status value.

 Any key within an object identified by the `property` that does not exist will be created.
 Note however:

-* New properties will never be created on a base object (Message, Conversation), only within object/dictionary properties of the base object.
+* New properties will never be created on a Base Object, only within object/dictionary properties of the Base Object.
 * This rule *does* apply to the `delete` operation; refering to "metadata.a.b" means that `metadata: {a: {b: null}}` must be created so that b can be deleted; thus, `{a: {}}` may be created in order to delete "metadata.a.b". (note: the creation of the structure is the goal, implementation details are not intended to be mandated here).

 #### The Value and Id Key

-All operations except delete take either a `value` or a `id`.  `Value` or `id` specify what value is to be placed into the property.  `value` passes the value directly while `id` identifies an object to be passed in.
+All operations except delete take either a `value` or a `id`.  `value` or `id` specify what value is to be written or removed from the property.  `value` passes the value directly while `id` identifies an object to be passed in.

 #### The Index Key